oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 sudo sh ./NVIDIA-Linux-x86_64-555.42.02.run --uninstall
 ```
 (make sure to replace the file name with the actual one that you got from the Nvidia website)

+NOTE: Do not panic if the screen goes blank throughout the uninstallation process.
+This is easily fixable by switching to the GUI tty then back to the terminal one (i.e. `Ctrl + Alt + F1` then `Ctrl + Alt + F3` back)

 5. Reboot the system once the uninstalling process has finished.